10 Day Trips From Melbourne

 7. Phillip Island

 Phillip Island is probably the most known attraction in Melbourne’s surroundings.
-The famous little penguin’s parade is the highlight that attracts thousands of visitors 365 days a year.
-I have been to Phillip Island and toured the island on a two-day road trip.
-While I liked the penguin parade, seeing penguins is not something you can take for granted.
-See more of what the island has to offer, like Nobbies Point and the Koala wildlife Sanctuary to name a few.
-At the same time, you can visit Phillip Island on a day, a multi-day trip from Melbourne in combination with a visit to Wilson Promontory or Cape Paterson.
+The famous little penguin parade is the highlight that attracts thousands of visitors 365 days a year.
+While I liked the penguin parade, there is more.
+Visit Nobbies Point and the Koala Wildlife Sanctuary.
+At the same time, you can visit Phillip Island on a day, a multi-day trip from Melbourne, and a visit to Wilson Promontory or Cape Paterson.
+Check out our guide to all Things to do on Phillip Island.

 My Tip: There is no public transportation on the island, so self-drive is the best way to visit.
 Booking the Penguin’s parade ticket in advance is necessary.